rdlowrey/auryn/README.md

 ## Maintenance status

-`rdlowrey/auryn` is no longer maintained.
-For a repo that is still under maintenance you have two
-options:
+`rdlowrey/auryn` is in low maintenance mode. i.e. new features are very unlikely to be added, and new releases to support new versions of PHP are not guaranteed to be timely.

+There are similar libraries available at:

+* [`martin-hughes/auryn`](https://github.com/martin-hughes/auryn) is a fork from this repo and maintains the current namespace and interfaces.
+It is unlikely to introduce significant new features, instead focussing on bugfixes and testing.
-* Switch to [`amphp/injector`](https://github.com/amphp/injector).
-It is a significant rewrite and uses a new namespace and slightly different interfaces, requiring you to update your code.
+* [`amphp/injector`](https://github.com/amphp/injector) is a significant rewrite using a new namespace and slightly different interfaces, requiring you to update your code.
 It  will introduce new features and diverge over time from this repo.
-* Use [`martin-hughes/auryn`](https://github.com/martin-hughes/auryn).
-It is a fork from this repo and maintains the current namespace and interfaces.
-It is unlikely to introduce significant new features, instead focussing on bugfixes and testing.

 ##### How It Works